oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 The traditional countermeasure are CSRF tokens that are bound to the user agent and passed in the `state` parameter to the authorization server as described in [@!RFC6819].
-Alternatively, PKCE or the OpenID Connect `nonce` value provide CSRF protection.
+The same protection is provided by PKCE or the OpenID Connect `nonce` value.

-When using PKCE instead of `state` for CSRF protection, it is important to note that:
+When using PKCE instead of `state` or `nonce` for CSRF protection, it is important to note that:

  * Clients MUST ensure that the AS supports PKCE before using PKCE for